 Laozi said: “The Way is boundless, so nature is boundless, so the world is boundless, and so I am boundless.”

 The answer is that when you ask how large a cup is, it depends on its capacity.
 French writer Victor Hugo said that we see the land as enormous, but the ocean is more enormous than the land.
 The sky is more immense than the ocean, while the human heart can be greater than the sky.
-When faced with this dilemma, Laozi would say that the human heart can achieve enlightenment of the Tao, and so can be as great as the Tao.
+When faced with this dilemma, Laozi would say that the human heart can achieve enlightenment to the Tao, and so can be as great as the Tao.